High-Performance Simulations of Higher Representations of Wilson Fermions: Supported Actions

 The L{\"u}scher-Weisz Gauge action \cite{Luscher:1984xn} achieves an $\mathcal{O}(a^2)$ improvement by adding rectangular shapes of width $2\times 1$ $R_{\mu\nu}$ to the plaquette gauge action $P_{\mu\nu}$.

-At the implementation level, this would require a halo region with a double width.
-This is not supported by the geometry, consequently, the shapes are implemented by allocating eight fields that are shifted against each other by one lattice site in all directions.
+At the implementation level, this would require a halo region with a double width, as depicted in Fig.~\ref{fig:lwimplementation}.
+A single-width receive buffer region is insufficient to accommodate all rectangle shapes that are needed on the local lattice.
+The case depicted on the left-hand side of Fig.~\ref{fig:lwimplementation} shows the necessary links, all stored in the positive direction relative to the site.
+Here, one link is missing because it is outside the halo region.
+To solve this, we allocate an additional field shifted by one site as illustrated on the right-hand side in Fig.~\ref{fig:lwimplementation} for all eight directions.
+Now, rectangles located on the boundary can be computed from the shifted fields.
 This requires more memory but is still feasible for large lattices, even on modern GPUs with sufficient memory.

 The fields are of type \texttt{staple\_field} and contain the three staples, which are $SU(N_g)$ matrices associated with each site and direction.